bt2626/A03/readme.md

 * **Push** : Upload local repository content to a remote repository.

 * **Pull** :  Updates the local line of development with updates from its remote counterpart.
-Developers use this command t0 tell others about changes you've pushed to a branch in a repository on GitHub.
+Developers use this command to tell others about changes you've pushed to a branch in a repository on GitHub.

 * **Remote** : Remote lets you create, view, and delete connections to other repositories.